marchaem/Time-series/README.md

 # Time-series with tensorflow

-Use tensorflow 2.0 to do forecasting with a neural network
+Using tensorflow 2.0 with keras to do forecasting with a recurrent neural network (RNN)